BrunoRNS/BrunoRNS/README.md

 - 👋 Hi, I’m @BrunoRNS
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in emulation
 - 🌱 I’m currently learning new programming languages
-- 🎮🕹 I'm currently working in a strategy game
+- 🎮🕹 I'm currently working in an emulator
-- 💞️ I’m looking to collaborate on **free** games and game engines

 <!---